mtumilowicz/js-nodejs-websocket-workshop/README.md

     * asynchronous
     * communications channel
 * provides real-time updates without hacks (like long pooling, http2 push notifications, etc.)
+* long polling
+    1. client sends request, receives response and immediately sends another request
+    1. server holds the request open
+    1. waiting for state change (new data emerges)
+    1. push response to the client
+    1. repeat
+* http2 push notifications - TODO
-* WebSocket uses HTTP as the initial transport mechanism, the communication does not end after a response is received by the client
+* transport mechanism: HTTP, without ending the communication after a response is received by the client
-* long polling - server holds the request open until new data is available then sends it to the client.
-When the client receives the new information, it immediately sends another request, and the operation is repeated.
-* exactly the opposite to typical HTTP request/response cycle
-* as long as the connection stays open, the client and server can exchange information asynchronously
+    * the client and server exchange data asynchronously (as long as the connection stays open)
-* full support for sending text and binary data
+* supports text and binary data
 * four types of events
     * open
-        * fired after connection request and the handshake
+        * fired after connection request, after handshake
         * it means that connection is established
         * server is ready to send and receive messages
     * message
-        * fired when data is received through a websocket.
+        * fired when data is received through a websocket
         * After you’ve established a connection to the WebSocket server, it will be available to send messages to and receive messages
     * error